Resonious/app_installer/README.md

 # app_installer
-RIP app to help install AppImages and tarballs
+WIP app to help install AppImages and tarballs